Welcome to Sneed’s Website!

 Watch a video about Border Crossings by clicking here!

-“On a shadowy night, a young ocelot makes his way south in search of a mate, but his trip abruptly ends when he comes to a giant wall: “where protective plants once stood, an ugly scar now stretches.”
+Enjoy a review of my new picture book Border Crossings, illustrated by the fabulous Howard Gray, and published by my longtime publisher Charlesbridge Publishing: “On a shadowy night, a young ocelot makes his way south in search of a mate, but his trip abruptly ends when he comes to a giant wall: “where protective plants once stood, an ugly scar now stretches.”
 Unable to squeeze through the wall’s slats or gain traction on its slippery sides, the ocelot turns back and becomes one of many animals whose environment has been radically changed by the border wall between the U.S. and Mexico.
 The book then walks viewers through the deserts, forests, and grasslands that surround the wall, emphasizing that the border is completely arbitrary and nonexistent in the environment.
 Its effects, however, are quite real, dividing breeding grounds, disrupting migratory patterns, and upending ecosystems.
 Simple, direct text gives the book broad accessibility, and an author’s note offers more specifics on the building of the border wall and the animals endangered both by its presence and other manmade threats.
-Suggestions for activism, a glossary, and further resources are included.”
+Suggestions for activism, a glossary, and further resources are included.” —The Bulletin of the Center for Children’s Books

 Little Killers: The Ferocious Lives of Puny Predators is a book I have wanted to write almost since I became a writer, and I am so thrilled that it is out in the world.
 Here’s what Booklist has to say: